ycwang-astro/pyastrotable/README.md

 # A Python package with tools for table operation

 ## Rename Notice
-The package `astrotable` has been renamed to [PyTTOP](https://github.com/ycwang-astro/pyttop) and will be available on PyPI once it is ready.
+The package `astrotable` has been renamed to [PyTTOP](https://github.com/ycwang-astro/pyttop), which is available on PyPI.
 For any new code, please install and import `pyttop` instead of `astrotable`.

 To maintain compatability with existing code, you can continue using `astrotable` without changes.
 However, starting from version 0.5.0, `astrotable` will require the installation of `pyttop` and will import objects directly from the `pyttop` package.
-Until `pyttop` is published on PyPI, you will need to manually install `pyttop` (see the instructions [here](https://github.com/ycwang-astro/pyttop)) before installing `astrotable` using `pip`.
-Otherwise, `pip` will not be able to find the `pyttop` package.

 -----